 At the same time, it's also very much our goal to preserve the unique beauty of Jewish and Yiddish culture so that our rich legacy does not disappear into the 'melting pot' of America.
 As a result, The WORKMEN'S CIRCLE/ARBETER RING is the chief - the preeminent - advocate of Yiddish cultural activity.

 Bad Bobby comments: I met my good friend Anthony Chalson on this site.
 Tony is the wisest of the wise and we've shared many of the books on these pages.
 He's helped me with many a problem that previously appeared insurmountable.
 When my sister started having a Google problem, Tony recommended the fix.
 The search in Google for her name was showing a bankruptcy notice that was related to her former husband's business.
 Yet it appeared in the search results, suggesting that she was part of the failure.
 Since she's always fundraising for various projects, this was a devastating discovery.
 Her ability to convince new donors dropped of as people started questioning her ethics.
 It became a huge problem for us.
-Tony educated us about the existence of reputation management services, who are able to suppress the ranks of problem search results in Google.
+Tony educated us about the existence of reputation management services, who are able to delete search results in Google.
 Better than these services was one enterprise that dealt exclusively with search removals.
 The fact that we have to consider using such a service is quite disheartening, since it is expensive and really should not be necessary if Google were doing the right thing and enabling us to request removals of this kind.
 We paid for a years worth of removal service and then stopped.
 The problem never came back, but I'm told we are just lucky.
 Anyway, cheers to the Book Center for good reads and good friends.

 Our Best Sellers!